 Between 1960 and 1968, Kurtág acted as répétiteur for soloists of the National Concert Bureau; in 1967, he was invited to teach at the Academy of Music.
 Initially, he was assistant to Pál Kadosa in piano, later on he taught chamber music.
 He retired in 1986 but continued to give classes regularly until 1993.
 Since then, right up to the present day, he holds courses in chamber music in many European countries as well as in the United States.
 He and his wife also appear in recitals where they play from the piano series Játékok [Games] alternating with Kurtág's Bach transcriptions.

 In 1971, Kurtág spent a year in West Berlin on a DAAD scholarship.
 He was awarded the Kossuth Prize in 1973 (in 1996, he was decorated with the prize a second time).
 In 1981, the Ensemble Intercontemporain played the world premiere in Paris of Messages of the Late Miss R.V.Troussova, Op.
 17 for soprano and chamber ensemble (soloist: Adrienne Csengery, conductor: Sylvain Cambreling).
 It was that event which marked Kurtág's international breakthrough.
 In 1993, at the invitation of the Wissenschaftskolleg, he moved to Berlin for two years as composer-in-residence of the Berlin Philharmonic.
 In 1995/1996 he was a guest of the Konzerthaus in Vienna in the same capacity.
 There followed Amsterdam (1996-1998), Berlin again (1998-1999) and Paris (1999-2001).
-Kurtág and his wife have been living at St André de Cubzac near Bordeaux since 2001.
+Between 2001 and 2015, Kurtág and his wife lived at St André de Cubzac near Bordeaux, then they returned to Hungary.

 György Kurtág has been decorated with many awards and prizes.
 They include the Prize of the Ernst von Siemens Music Foundation in 1998 and the Grawemeyer Award - one of the world's most prestigious music prizes - for ...concertante..., Op.
 42 in 2006.